cfonze/davis-wunderground/README.md

 `git clone git@github.com:cfonze/davis-wunderground.git`

-Then switch to the cloned repository directory and run it:
+Switch to the directory of the cloned repository and install the required modules:

+`npm install`

+Then run it:

 `node davis-wunderground.js <Hostname or ipAddress> <PWS Key> <password>`